goauthentik/authentik/website/developer-docs/blueprints/index.md

 To disable existing blueprints, an empty file can be mounted over the existing blueprint.

+File-based blueprints are automatically removed once they become unavailable, however none of the objects created by those blueprints afre affected by this.

 ## Storage - OCI

 Blueprints can also be stored in remote [OCI](https://opencontainers.org/) compliant registries.
 This includes GitHub Container Registry, Docker hub and many other registries.